MC-git37/astronomical-observation/README.md

 uv coverage
 ---
 * You can change the start time, end time, step size, array used, and target source of UV coverage in the **init.txt** file
-* Click the "UV" button in the bottom right corner of the interface to obtain the UV fixed time coverage map of the array in the X file.
+* Click the "UV" button in the bottom right corner of the interface to obtain the UV fixed time coverage map of the array in the **init.txt** file.

 Credit
 ===